TeslimAdeyanju/6-Portfolio-Exploring-Financial-Market-Trends-Analysis/README.md

 To leverage Python and Data Science methodologies to:
 - Analyze stock data for insights.
 - Evaluate and manage investment performance.
 - Optimize portfolio allocation and trading strategies.

+- Note

 ---